jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/If/task.md

 }
 ```

-For the `else` branch, the reverse of the original condition is used, for example,
+For the `else` branch, the reverse of the original condition is used: for example,
-for `x > y` the opposite condition is `x <= y`.
+for `x > y`, the opposite condition is `x <= y`.

-In Kotlin `if` expression can be also assigned into a variable
+In Kotlin, the `if` expression can be also assigned to a variable
-or be a returned value in a function, in this case the **last** operator in each branch will be returned:
+or be a returned value in a function; in such a case, the **last** operator in each branch will be returned:
 ```kotlin
 val max = if (x > y) {
     println(x)